• Skip to primary navigation

 1 pound baked and finely chopped, bacon

-1 cup grated smoke cheddar cheese
+1 cup grated smoked cheddar cheese

 1 cup grated jack cheese